Freetz/freetz/make/README.md

     Irssi - the client of the future - is a terminal based IRC client for UNIX systems.
 It also supports SILC and ICB protocols via plugins.
 Features: * Autologging: Irssi will automatically log any channels, queries or special windows that you want. * Formats and Themes: irssi has an easy yet powerful way to customize your client's look and feel. * Configurable keybindings: Irssi allows you to modify the default keybindings and create your own so you can customize your client. * Paste detection: Irssi tries to detect when you are pasting large amounts of text, by looking at the speed that characters are entered; if such pasting is detected [TAB]-characters are sent as-is instead of being tab-completed and eventually ending up in a wrong destination window.

   * **<u>ISC dhcp 4.3.6-P1 (binary only)</u><a id='isc-dhcp'></a>**<br>
     ISC DHCP is open source software that implements the Dynamic Host Configuration Protocol for connection to an IP network.
 It is production-grade software that offers a complete solution for implementing DHCP servers, relay agents, and clients for small local networks to large enterprises.
-ISC DHCP solution supports both IPv4 and IPv6, and is suitable
+ISC DHCP solution supports both IPv4 and IPv6, and is suitable for use in high-volume and high-reliability applications.

   * **[JamVM 1.5.4 (binary only)](../docs/make/jamvm.md)<a id='jamvm'></a>**<br>
     JamVM - extremely small Java VM JamVM is a new Java Virtual Machine which conforms to the JVM specification version 2 (blue book).
 In comparison to most other VM's (free and commercial) it is extremely small, with a stripped executable on PowerPC of only ~160K, and Intel 140K.
 However, unlike other small VMs (e.g. KVM) it is designed to support the full specification, and includes support for object finalisation, Soft/Weak/Phantom References, class-unloading, the Java Native Interface (JNI) and the Reflection API.
 Class Libraries: JamVM is designed to use the GNU Classpath Java class library.
 A number of classes are reference classes which must be modified for a particular VM.
 These are provided along with JamVM (see INSTALL).
 JamVM should always work with the latest development snapshot of Classpath (currently 0.93).
 It should also work with the latest version direct from CVS, and the upcoming 0.94 snapshot (but check the Classpath mailing lists for possible patches).
 Later snapshots of Classpath may also work, if no modifications have been made to the VM